Metethoheptazine

 Metethoheptazine (WY-535) is an opioid analgesic from the phenazepine family.
 It was invented in the 1960s.

 Metethoheptazine produces similar effects to other opioids, including analgesia, sedation, dizziness and nausea.

 Metethoheptazine is not listed as a controlled substance under the Controlled Substances Act 1970 in the United States.
-The Canadian Controlled Drugs and Substances Act specifically excludes the phenazepine opioids from control.
+The Canadian Controlled Drugs and Substances Act specifically excludes phenazepine opioids from control.